nandorsieben/IPS/code/readme.md

 Z3:
 - Uses Microsoft's Z3 Theorem Prover.
 - Simple syntax.
 - Fairly slow.
-Use for for very simple problems.
+Use it for simple problems.